Mindfully Healthy Living

 As our understanding of maca deepens, the methods of processing and preparing it have evolved, giving rise to the two most common forms: gelatinized and raw maca root powder.

-Each of these forms offers distinct characteristics that can influence how maca interacts with the body and the outcomes it offers.
+Each of these forms offers distinct characteristics that can influence how maca interacts with the body and the outcomes.

 This article is for educational purposes only.
 This is not intended as medical advice and the potential benefits have not been officially evaluated by the Food and Drug Administration.